CharlesTheFool/the-infinity-agency-paradox/content/entries/attlerock_jenkins_overview.md

 Recording this mid-afternoon, I think.
 Hard to judge time on Attlerock without the sun visible.

-The Nomai discovered a framework for understanding how physical spaces convey narrative.
+We, The Nomai discovered a framework for understanding how physical spaces convey narrative.
 Scholar Henry Jenkins identified four distinct patterns.

 ---